Mikkel Gjoel

 The human eye is really good at distinguishing details in dark areas - evolution-wise it rather helps with not getting eaten by creatures lurking in the dark.
 We can perceive quite a bit more than the 8bits/channel often used in rendering (somewhere around 14bits) - and as the human vision-system is also great at finding edges, the abrupt color-changes caused by banding in dark areas is quite noticeable to us.
 Conversely, our perceptual system is very robust against noise in dark areas, which we barely notice - probably because it occurs naturally in low-light conditions, and rarely eats us.

-Color-banding is caused by numbers being quantized to lower precision integers - i.e. rounded to nearest integer (in rendering typically 8bit integers for each color-channel, so 32bit-RGBA = R8+G8+B8+A8).
+Color-banding is caused by numbers being quantized to lower precision integers - i.e. rounded to nearest integer (in rendering typically 8bit integers for each color-channel, so 32bit-RGBA = R8+G8+B8+A8, or 256 values per color-channel).
 There is no way around turning color-values into integers.
-However, by adding noise per pixel we can make sure that, no matter the precision, we see the right value on average, while also breaking up the noticeable banding-edges and replace them with unnoticable noise.
+However, by adding noise per pixel we can make sure that, no matter the precision, we see the right value on average, while also breaking up the noticeable banding-edges and replace them with less noticable noise.

 Signal quantized